 Title: A history of Ireland in International Relations (IAP, 2020)

-Theme: Essentially a history book rather than a work of international relations theory, covering the history and pre-history of the Irish state in its international context
+Theme: Essentially a history book rather than a work of international relations theory, it covers the history and pre-history of the Irish state in its international context.

 Title: ‘Finance, geopolitics and the avoidance of war: an evolving framework for Irish diplomacy?’, Irish Studies in International Affairs, vol. 30 (2019), 93-117